2023 Best Allied Health Professions Bachelor's Degree Trade Schools in the Middle Atlantic Region

 Full Allied Health Professions at SUNY Downstate Health Sciences University Report

-You’ll join some of the best and brightest minds around you if you attend Wagner College.
-The school came in at #3 on this year’s Best Allied Health Professions Bachelor’s Degree Trade Schools in the Middle Atlantic Region list.
+Out of the 70 schools in the Middle Atlantic Region that were part of this year’s ranking, Wagner College landed the # 3 spot on the list.
 Located in the large city of Staten Island, Wagner is a private not-for-profit school with a small student population.

 The average monthly payment of a loan this size is about $837, assuming that the borrower is on a 10-year repayment plan.